 Veterinarians should remind pet owners to continue to care for their pets and adopt good hygiene practices such as washing their hands with soap before and after interacting with their pets.
 Persons who are unwell should limit their contact with pets as well as other people.
-During this period, pet owners can arrange for other family members or friends to take care of the pet until the person recovers.
-If pets are observed to be unwell and the owners are unable to leave the house, they should seek help from another member of the household or their friends to bring the pets for veterinary treatment.
+If pets are observed to be unwell and the owners are unable to leave the house, they should seek help from another member of the household to bring the pets for veterinary treatment.